Unfair dismissal will become a day one right

 - Action

-Ensure managers are trained on when unfair dismissal rules apply and the relevant legal considerations i.e. when the new modified process (see below), a fair process under existing principles and the automatic dismissal rules apply.
+Ensure managers are trained on when unfair dismissal rules apply, and the relevant legal considerations i.e. will the new modified process (see below) or a fair process under existing principles apply.
+Managers should also be alert to the risks of automatic unfair dismissal claims.

-Consider what protections may be required to protect business secrets, confidential information and trade connections for key employees who may be more inclined to move to a competitor given greater unfair dismissal protection.
+Consider what protections may be required to protect business secrets, confidential information and trade connections for key employees who may be more inclined to move to a competitor given greater statutory protection.

 - In detail